Nationals vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Tony Gonsolin (2-1) to the mound for his seventh start this season.
+- The Dodgers will send Noah Syndergaard (1-4) to the mound for his 11th start this season.

-- Gonsolin has four starts in a row of five innings or more.
+- Syndergaard has two starts in a row of five innings or more.

 |Opponent